 - 1 tablespoon olive oil

-- 1 (10 ounce) can diced tomatoes with peppers with liquid
+- 10 oz canned diced tomatoes with peppers with liquid

-- 2 large bell peppers, cut in half lengthwise and seeded
+- 2 bell peppers large, cut in half lengthwise and seeded

 - Prepare Mexican rice by combining olive oil, uncooked rice, and sliced jalapeno in a skillet over medium heat.
 Stir on and off for about 10 minutes until slightly browned.
 Add diced tomatoes with peppers, including liquid, and chicken stock.
 Cover and cook over medium low heat for about 15 minutes.
 Time will vary depending on the type of rice used, so look at package directions for time.